What’s happenin? Have you played some music today? I had a great session today with Jeremy. Meet with Bill in the morning.

 I’ve worked with over 1000 students over 20+ years and we all have same goal: put it all together, jam with/for others, have good musical experiences.
 We just keep going.

-If you happen to be a teacher, I don’t mind printing content for students, but please keep it fair use.
+If you happen to be a teacher, I don’t mind printing [landscape works best!] content for students, but please keep it fair use.
 Have a student sign-up if the content is working for them.
+I’ve had at least 20 solid teachers; inspired people that communicated so much insight into the instrument.